mendix/docs/content/en/docs/deployment/mobileapp.md

 ### 2.2 Profile Settings

-If you are targeting Mendix 7.2.0 or above, please specify the navigation profiles to use on phones and tablets.
+If you are targeting Mendix 7.2.0 or above, please specify the navigation profiles to use on phones and tablets. <!--Should we rewrite this?-->

 Make sure the profile identifier corresponds with the one defined in Mendix Studio Pro.